This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Pros

-• Comfortable for both parent and baby during wear
+• Comfortable support for parent and baby throughout the weight range

 Cons